mattblovell/kodi_panel/README.rst

   - For AirPlay cover art, Kodi makes use of a file in temporary storage, specifically ``special://temp/airtunes_album_thumb.jpg`` or a similar PNG file.
-    The ``special://temp`` path must be added as a media source (not just a file browser source) if one wants AirPlay cover art to be functional.
+    The ``special://temp`` path must be added as a media source (not just a file browser source) if one wants AirPlay cover art to be functional running on a separate SBC from Kodi.
+(If kodi_panel is running on the same SBC as Kodi, local file system access suffices.)

 GPIOs